 Kathy works for the Hanover Township Board of Education as a part time school aide at Memorial Junior School in Whippany.
 She also lives in Whippany with her husband, son and daughter and their dog, Lily and 2 cats, Toby and Spooky.
 Kathy loves animals and would have a whole houseful if she could!
 Working as a Peaks Pet Nanny enables her to love and care for your fur babies as if they were her own.
 She grew up with cats, dogs, rabbits and ducks as family pets.
 She has always felt a special connection with animals and feels that working with them is her true calling.
 Your pets are part of the family and Kathy will care for them with the same love and affection she showers on her own!
 Kathy looks forward to meeting you and your furry family members.

 Craig grew up in Wyckoff, NJ and now lives in Bernardsville with his wife Nancy and Zack their 13 year old Vizla.
 Craig has a daughter Chelsea and a son Kyle who is a sophomore at the University of Miami, FL.
 Craig graduated Delaware Valley University with a Degree in Food Science and worked over 30 years for Nabisco Brands and Kraft Foods in the RDQ Function but originally went to Delaware Valley to become a Biologist because of his fascination with animals.
 Growing up, Craig had traditional pets (dogs and tropical fish) but his friends had more exotic versions including very large snakes, exotic turtles, piranhas which he’s cared over the years.
-At Delaware Valley Craig also cared for Farm Animals both large and small.
+At Delaware Valley Craig also cared for Farm Animals both large and small and has experience administering medication, including insulin.
 Craig is now semi-retired, working on occasional consulting projects.
 He was attracted to The Peaks Pet Nanny because taking care of other people’s pets was always fun and now he has the the time to make it a part-time career.

 Keith has always been an avid pet lover and advocate.
 He has been the proud pet parent of 5 cats, 2 hamsters, 1 ferret, 11 fancy rats and 2 dogs (but not all at once!)
 Keith has worked with his local animal shelter with walking homeless dogs and also helped with fundraising events.
 His present better half, Bentley, is a super sweet 7 year old Beagle.
 Keith works as a therapist assisting children and families with in-home therapy.
 In his free time, Keith really enjoys working with animals too as a Peaks Pet Nanny.
 Keith resides in Rutherford and is currently pursuing his Masters at Seton Hall University in Mental Health Counseling.